laravel/spark-docs/billing.md

 All of your application's billing plans are defined in the `app/Providers/SparkServiceProvider` class.
 Of course, this service provider is automatically generated when you create a new Spark project.
 Within the service provider's `booted` method, you will find a sample plan already defined.
 The default Spark application defines a "no card up front" trial plan, which will allow new users to sign up for your application without providing their billing details during their initial registration.

 You may modify this plan and define additional plans as needed.
-The first argument given to the `plan` method is the displayable name of the plan while the second argument is the plan's ID on either Stripe or Braintree:
+The first argument given to the `plan` method is the displayable name of the plan while the second argument is the plan's ID on Stripe:

     Spark::plan('Pro', 'monthly-pro')
             ->price(20)